 Showing 1–16 of 66 results

+Bernardi’s Antiques sells fine Porcelains from France, England & Germany, as well as some Austrian, Italian and American makers.
 Such makers as Sevres, Meissen, Dresden, Derby, Coalport, Aynsley, etc…..
 Many more Porcelains are available that are not listed here.

 Please email us at email@example.com for any questions you may have.